top of page

 Joseph Levine, Music Director of the Omaha Symphony, began his tenure as conductor of the Metropolitan Youth Symphony.
 Seventy students rehearsed at the Jewish Community Center.
 By May, the Youth Symphony held its first concert in the Joslyn Art Museum Concert Hall.

 In 1961, the Metropolitan Area Youth Orchestra, an organization governed by a board of school representatives and members of the Omaha Symphony Guild, added a second ensemble, the Junior Orchestra.

-OAYO established the Youth Conservatory Orchestra in 2001 and the Youth Symphony performed its first side-by-side with the Omaha Symphony.
+In 2001, OAYO established the Youth Conservatory Orchestra and the Youth Symphony performed its first side-by-side with the Omaha Symphony.
 In 2002, the OAYO Youth Symphony performed in the National Youth Orchestra Festival.
 In 2005, OAYO performed in the Holland Performing Arts Center.

 OAYO celebrated its 50th anniversary in 2008.
 The All-Orchestra concert featured a 50th Anniversary Gala with families, alumni and community members in attendance.
 The winter concert featured the Youth Symphony and the OAYO Alumni Orchestra, including Glen Hadsell, the very first conductor of the OAYO Symphony.
 The March concert featured several commissioned pieces.

 OAYO serves 550 musicians from more than 120 schools across 22 Eastern Nebraska and Western Iowa districts.
 In 2015, the New Music Ensemble was added to provide musicians with the opportunity to perform contemporary pieces.